scott-ad-riley/platform-game-frontend/README.md

 * `npm i`
 * `node server.js` and `webpack -w`

-### Notes
+### Concerns

 * How to filter items
 * Firebase security?
 * Latest runs table alongside top runs?

+### Shit to do (most important at the top)

+* Make course longer (absolute minimum 30 secs for run)
+* Add ruby collection in
+* Make ruby collection the win condition
+* Add ruby collection to the endgame fail screen
+* use instructor pictures as hazards to dodge
+* Add instructor quotes
+* Style leaderboard page
+* Fix restart button in corner
 * Rubot's Adventure title + styling
-* Quotes from instructors on success/failure
-  * run them past killian/gillian
-* use instructor pictures as hazards to dodge
+* convert platforms to crates
-* initial game screen pause
-  * collect ALL the rubys before you finish
-  * avoid instructors